Katie Ziraldo9-Minute Read

 Cons |

-Nothing compares to the look of real wood |
+The impressive look of real wood |

 Highly flammable |

-Available in a wide variety of styles and textures – from shingles and planks to board and batten – to achieve any desired aesthetic |
+Available in a wide variety of styles and textures, from shingles and planks to board and batten |

 More expensive if treated for flame retardancy |

-Can be stained or painted to achieve any color palette desired |
+Can be stained or painted to achieve any desired color palette |

-Requires continuous maintenance and a watchful eye to detect problems like pest infestation early |
+Requires routine maintenance and a watchful eye to detect problems like a pest infestation |

-Long-lasting with regular maintenance |
+Lasts longer with regular maintenance |

-Requires major maintenance like repainting or restaining every 3 – 4 years |
+Requires major maintenance, like repainting or restaining, every 3 – 4 years |

 Pros |